 Functions of Carbohydrates

-- Carbohydrates are known as one of the basic component of food including sugars, starch, and fibre which are abundantly found in grains, fruits, and milk products.
+Carbohydrates are known as one of the basic components of food, including sugars, starch, and fibre which are abundantly found in grains, fruits and milk products.

 Sources of Carbohydrates